Casto Alejandrino: Biography

-On October 21, 1960, Alejandrino was arrested in Malabon on charges of violating RA 1700, known as the Anti-Subversion Law, and was imprisoned.
+On October 21, 1960, Alejandrino was arrested in Malabon on charges of violating RA 1700, known as the Anti-Subversion Law, and was imprisoned, only being released in 1975.
 He died on July 12, 2005.

 Personal life

 Alejandrino was a member of the well-to-do Alejandrino family, who were landowners in Pampanga.
 Members include General Jose Alejandrino, Pio Valenzuela (through Valenzuela's mother's side), Arayat mayor Bonifacio Emmanuel "Bon" Alejandrino, and president of the Hukvets foundation, Carlos Alejandrino.
 Bon and Carlos are both Casto's nephews.

 During his time in the guerrilla movement, Alejandrino had a wife and children living in the barrio.
 He also had two "forest wives" while in the field, Teofista Valerio and Belen Bagul-Bagul.
 Valerio (alias "Estrella") was the head of Huk communications in Manila.
 Valerio and Alejandrino were married in a Huk ceremony on May 26, 1948.
 Alejandrino and Valerio were separated on August 4, 1949, and would not meet until exactly twenty years later in 1970.
 They had one daughter.
 After Valerio's arrest and their separation, Alejandrino met Belen Bagul-Bagul.
-They were never married, although they had four children.
+They were never married, although they had five children.